 Volume pricing models can be used with one-time, recurring, or usage charges.

 With a tiered charge model, pricing changes progressively as the volume increases.
 Like the volume pricing model, the tiered pricing model uses a price table to calculate the pricing.
 The price table is made up of individual tiers that define a range of volumes and the pricing rule to apply if the customer purchases a quantity that falls within the range of that tier.
 Each tier is defined by a starting unit, an ending unit, a list price, and a price format (which can be either flat fee or per unit).

 Unlike the volume model, tiered pricing cumulates all previous tiers when calculating the charge.
-So, if the quantity purchased falls into Tier 3, the calculation would include (the pricing of Tier 1 + the pricing of Tier 2 + the pricing of the remaining units in Tier 3).
+So, if the quantity purchased falls into Tier 3, the calculation would include the pricing of (Tier 1 + Tier 2 + the remaining units in Tier 3).